rix1337/docker-ripper/README.md

 ```
 lsscsi -g
 ```
-For example, /dev/sr0 and /dev/sg0 are the two files that refer to a single optical drive.
+In this example, /dev/sr0 and /dev/sg0 are the two files that refer to the optical drive.
 These names will be needed for the docker run command.
 ![lsscsi -g](screenshots/lsscsi.png)

 ## Docker run
-In the command below, the paths refer to wherever you created the config and rips directories.
+In the command below, the paths refer to the output from your lsscsi-g command, along with your config and rips directories.
 If you created /home/yourusername/config and /home/yourusername/rips then those are your paths.
 ```
 docker run -d \
   --name="Ripper" \